IOBteam/iob.fi/tokens.md

 # By holding FI and IOB you can benefit from any potential increase in the value of the iob.fi and its related products and services.

 Digital assets can be volatile and risky.
-The price of FI denominated across various pairs will vary and you could end up losing a significant amount of funds.
+The price of FI denominated across various pairs will vary and you could end up losing a significant amount of pools.